project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/60-geert-van-der-veer-how-herenboeren-is-scaling-community-owned-farms-in-europe.md

 ---
-title: 60 Geert van der Veer, how Herenboeren is scaling community owned farms in Europe
+title: 60 Geert Van Der Veer How Herenboeren Is Scaling Community Owned Farms In Europe
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2019-10-01)